 - Prepare and collate any and all documentary evidence that may be required

 - Represent you in both Magistrates and Crown Court as necessary

 - Take the worry off your hands

 - Carefully relate the context of your case to your claim

 - Try and ensure that the case is distanced from the public

 Our team are highly ranked in the Legal 500 and Chambers and Partners guides.
 We have extensive experience in successfully defending those who have become victims of defamation, regardless of whether it is libel or slander.

 At Cartwright King, our solicitors understand the stress and worry that defamation can cause and the potentially negative impact it can have on you, your family and your company.
 We are available to support you throughout the entirety of the proceedings and represent you in court if the need arises.

 If you require legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
 Alternatively you can email the Civil Litigation team on firstname.lastname@example.org and we will get back to you as soon as possible.

 Our Solicitors can provide advice and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield and Worcester.
+We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, Manchester, Middlesbrough, Northampton, Nottingham, Sheffield and Worcester.